Sandra Grimes: CIA career and Aldrich Ames

 In 1981, after 14 years in CI, Grimes moved to the Career Management Staff after a change in feelings.

 In early 1983, she eventually moved on to becoming deputy chief of external operations in Africa and two weeks later became acting chief.
 In early 1984, Grimes was appointed permanent Chief of SE External Operations for Africa.

 After the arrest of then General Leonid Poleshchuk on October 2, 1985, in January 1986, Grimes was part of the attempt to stop CIA assets from being exposed, which was an extraordinary "back room" security procedure.
-This role was in addition to Grimes' role of Chief of SE External Operations for Africa.
+This role was in addition to Grimes's role of Chief of SE External Operations for Africa.

 She was eventually brought into a CIA operation in Bonn.
 An anonymous write-in, involving a person named Mister.
 X, mentioned that the Soviet sources of the CIA were compromised due to a penetration of the CIA communications.
 The author demanded $50,000 in a cache or dead drop in East Berlin.
 In March 1987, Grimes was transferred from her position in Africa and was assigned to the Moscow Task Force.
 Moscow Embassy Marine guards Arnold Bracy and Clayton Lonetree allowed the KGB entry to the secure areas within the U.S. Embassy.

 In 1989, Grimes moved from being Chief of the Production Branch to a part-time position in the Special Projects Section.
 In early 1991, she was working on GTPROLOGUE when she was offered the assignment to investigate the 1985 loss of Polyakov and others.

-During a joint mole-hunt, Grimes was a member of the team who made the first breakthrough in 1992.
+During a joint mole-hunt, Grimes was a member of the team who made the first breakthrough in 1992 that ultimately revealed Ames was the mole.
 She correlated times that Ames met with Sergey Dmitriyevich Chuvakhin, his KGB contact, with times that he made large bank deposits in 1985 and 1986.
+Though Grimes suspected early on that Ames was the mole, the deposits put it beyond any doubt that Ames was, as she told her colleagues, "a goddamn Russian spy."
+She took Ames' crimes personally, since Poylakov had been one of the assets burned by Ames.
 In early 1993, Grimes resigned from the CIA.